 Level 3 judges are experts in the area of running large events using a team structure.
 They can fill a variety of judge roles and have a clear understanding of what is required of each team to support an efficient, enjoyable tournament.
 A deficient candidate may be sufficient in one role, but struggle when assigned a different team.
 He or she may exhibit a lack of awareness of the tournament’s needs and be unable to handle the magnitude of tasks at Grand Prix level events.
 An exemplary candidate can excel while leading any team and is often sought after for advice on best practices and new techniques.
 He or she is able to support the event from any role and often aids others in identifying essential tasks before they are missed.

 The Advancement Process

-To become a Level 3 Judge, you will be assessed on the above qualities via a three-step process:
+To become a Level 3 judge, you will be assessed on the above qualities via a four-step process: